cryologger/ice-tracking-beacon/README.md

 Planned for extended deployments in harsh Arctic conditions, the Cryologger can provide long-term measurements of GPS position, temperature, pressure, pitch, roll, tilt-compensated heading and battery voltage.
 Data are transmitted over the Iridium satellite network at specified intervals and can be remotely updated based on the desired sampling frequency.

 ## Repository Contents
-The [Arduino](https://github.com/adamgarbo/Cryologger_Iceberg_Tracking_Beacon/tree/master/Arduino) directory contains the Arduino code.
+* **/Arduino** contains the Arduino code.

-The [Bill of Materials](https://github.com/adamgarbo/Cryologger_Iceberg_Tracking_Beacon/tree/master/Bill%20of%20Materials) directory contains information on all components used construction and their associated costs.
+* **/Bill of Materials** contains information on all components used construction and their associated costs.

-The [Archive](https://github.com/adamgarbo/Cryologger_Iceberg_Tracking_Beacon/tree/master/Archive) directory contains information on previous iterations of the Cryologger design.
+* **/Archive** contains information on previous iterations of the Cryologger design.

 ## Documentation
 * Currently in progress

+## License Information
+This project is distributed under the GNU General Public License v3.0

 Cheers,